Crispy, thin Greek fried eggplant (aubergine) slices dipped in beer batter and deep fried to perfection served with Greek Dill Yogurt

 Now back to my recipe.
 Last time we had dinner there, I tried their Greek Fried Eggplant (Melitzanes tiganitesas) as appetizer, served with some fresh Greek Dill Yogurt.
 I absolutely loved those delicate, crispy, thin eggplant slices dipped in beer batter and deep fried to perfection.
 I loved them that much, I promised myself one day will try this recipe at home…That day has come 🙂

-And there is no need to tell you what an excellent and healthy appetizer, these Greek Fried Eggplant are!
+There is no need to tell you what a crowd-leaser appetizer, these Greek Fried Eggplant (Aubergine) slices are!
 You can even serve them as side dish.
 You have to try them next time you are having a barbecue or friends over.
 Forget about regular potato chips.
 No one will complain 🙂

 - 1 teaspoon grated lemon rind